-Multi-Categorical Special Education with Autism, M.Ed.
-(K-6 & 5-Adult)
+Multi-categorical Special Education with Autism (Non-Licensure Track)

-The Multi-Categorical Special Education with Autism program at Fairmont State prepares teachers to address the needs of learners with mild to moderate disabilities.
-Students who successfully complete program requirements and state requirements for certification will receive endorsements at both the K-6 and 5-Adult levels in Multi-Categorical Special Education and Autism.
-This graduate emphasis is designed to meet the needs of two groups of candidates:
+The Multi-Categorical Special Education with Autism program at Fairmont State is a 30-credit hour, online program that prepares teachers to address the needs of learners with mild to moderate disabilities.
+This graduate track is designed to meet the needs of licensed teachers who are seeking to add a certification and obtain an M.Ed. in Multi- Categorical Special Education and Autism.
+Students who successfully program complete requirements and requirements for certification will receive endorsements at both the K-6 and 5-Adult levels in Multi-Categorical Special Education and Autism.